JGarza189/neuroblastoma-2025/Scripts/README.md

 #### Usage:

-To run the script, use the following command:
+To run the script,

 `./script-1.py <fasta_file1> <fasta_file2> ... <fasta_fileN>`
  <br><br>

+Something here about running it in Jupyter Notebook:

 ### script-2.R